 According to NASA, since landing on Mars in January 2004, Spirit and Opportunity have not only succeeded in their prime objective of finding evidence of past water and an environment that could have been suitable for sustaining at least microbial life, but have chalked up one "first" after another in the annals of planetary exploration, rewriting all the books on Mars, blazing new extraterrestrial trails, and setting the standard for all other rovers to follow.

-Dicronite is available throughout the world.
-For more information visit us at: www.dicronite.com or contact Lubrication Sciences International at 800.874.4319 • 408.834.7442 • inquiries@dicronite.com
+For more information, visit us at www.dicronite.com Contact Lubrication Sciences International, Inc. at 1-800-874-4319 or info@dicronite.com